When startups step in it: Silicon Valley deals, reels with scandal

 Magic Leap

-Mixed reality startup Magic Leap is pretty mysterious.
-But, it too ran into a common problem in February.
-Tannen Campbell, a former executive, filed a lawsuit saying the work environment is hostile toward women, and what's more, the dysfunction resulted in missed deadlines.
+Mixed-reality startup Magic Leap is pretty mysterious.
+But in February it too ran into a common problem.
+Tannen Campbell, a former executive, filed a lawsuit calling the work environment hostile toward women and saying the dysfunction resulted in missed deadlines.
 The suit describes how the Magic Leap website sends a message that women aren't welcome to apply for jobs, noting that among the "Wizards Wanted," most are typically male.

-Campbell also said she expressed concerns over distributing false marketing materials-- marketing videos that in actuality were created by special effects companies rather than using the company's virtual reality and augmented reality tech.
+Campbell also said she expressed concerns over distributing false marketing materials -- videos that in actuality were created by special effects companies rather than using Magic Leap's virtual reality and augmented reality tech.
 She claims she was fired after asking Magic Leap's CEO to fix the company's gender imbalance.
-Magic Leap's also been ensnared in lawsuits regarding wrongful termination.
+The company has also been ensnared in lawsuits regarding wrongful termination.

 Tinder